This topic describes basic concepts behind the Oracle virtual database (VDB) provisioning process.

 - Click the TimeFlow tab.

-Each snapshot is displayed and includes information about the source database, operating system, end stamp, and snapshot database change number (SCN for Oracle and LSN for SQL Server).
+Each snapshot is represented as a card that includes information about the source database, operating system, end stamp, and snapshot database change number (SCN for Oracle and LSN for SQL Server).
 You can scroll through these cards to select the one you want, or you can enter a date and time to search for a specific snapshot.

 If there are dependencies on the snapshot, you will not be able to delete the snapshot free space; the dependencies rely on the data associated with the snapshot.